 Everyone is connected to everything it seems these days.
-Nearly everyone has a mobile phone, follows people on Twitter, has a Facebook account, maybe Skype with their friends and family – particularly if they live abroad – have I lost you yet?
+Nearly everyone has a mobile phone, follows people on Twitter, has a Facebook account, maybe Skype with their friends and family – particularly if they live abroad.

 Well, here are a few links and golden rules that may help you through the quagmire of online things, in an attempt to ensure your child’s safety when they are online.
 Some of this is equally as important for the grown-ups too.